fmshk97/Algorithms-Library/README.md

 # Algorithms-Library
-A library of algorithms and data-structures commonly encountered in competitive programming.
+A library of my codes for basic and advanced algorithms and data-structures.